saezlab/decoupleR/README.md

 functions work properly.
 [Here](https://github.com/saezlab/decoupleR/blob/master/tests/testthat/test-viper.R) are examples for the `run_viper` function.

-* *Optional*: For a consisted coding style and efficient implementation we will mainly use `tidyverse`.
+* *Optional*: For a consistent coding style and efficient implementation we will mainly use `tidyverse`.

 ## How to add a new gene set resource